 Advance PP Slide 16 Relationships of design elements

 Possibly the most subjective part of a patch’s artwork are its colors.
 It’s reasonable to think that a brightly colored flap will be more desirable than a plain looking flap.
 Fancy patches tend to be more pictorial than merely informative.
 Their written information is often less important or even only incidental to the patch’s eye-catching appeal.
 The original purpose of a patch as an identifier may these days be the least reason for having a patch, But, is a brightly color patch also always an attractive looking patch?
-Is it a requirement that a good-looking patch have a lot of detail and a lot o colors?
+Is it a requirement that a good-looking patch have a lot of detail and a lot of colors?
 (Responses) I hope to show you that the answer is… “Not necessarily.”
 And, I would like to show you how use of colors on a patch can balance a patch or imbalance it.

 Advance PP Slide 17 Timuquan #340 flap and drawing